 III Legislative, regulatory and other measures implementing the general provisions in article 3, paragraphs 2, 3, 4, 7 and 8.

-(a) The obligation established in the Convention to assist and guide the general public in the application for environmental information, in participation in decision-making process of environmental matters and have recourse to the courts regarding these issues has been established in the Public Information Act, Response to Act and Administrative Procedure Act in the national legislation of Estonia.
+(a) The obligation established in the Convention to assist and guide the general public in the application for environmental information, in participation in decision-making process of environmental matters and have recourse to the courts regarding these issues has been established in the Public Information Act, Response to Memoranda and Requests for Explanations and Submission of Collective Addresses Act and Administrative Procedure Act in the national legislation of Estonia.

 The general obligation of public authorities as the holders of information to assist persons making requests for information has been established in section 9 of the Public Information Act.
 A more detailed description of the obligations is provided in section 15 of the same Act: according to that the holders of information are required to clearly explain clearly the procedure for, and the conditions and manners of, access to information to requesters, assist them in every way during the application process, and identification of the relevant information and most suitable manner of access thereto; and if necessary, promptly refer requesters to the competent official or employee, or promptly forward the request in writing to the competent official or employee.
 If a request for information does not indicate the manner in which the requested information is to be provided, the holder of information shall promptly contact the requester in order to clarify the request.